 Aligning The Incentives of Stakeholders

 It is anticipated that one of the first proposals the legislature and executive will pass is the ability for BZRX holders to redeem a given percent of BZRX for a proportional amount of the insurance fund.
 Since the health of the insurance fund is critical to the overall health of the protocol in every respect, this ensures that token holders have an incentive to choose representatives that steward the protocol parameters judiciously.
 If the insurance fund becomes excessively denominated in BZRX, token holders can vote to rebalance the fund.
 Since in most circumstances BZRX will be worth more than its redemption value, it is unlikely that the fund comes to be excessively denominated in BZRX.
 In the rare event that it does, token holders should rebalance the insurance fund when the market price of BZRX rises above the redemption price.
+Additionally, BZRX provides fee sharing, providing a monetary incentive to participate.

 Solutions to Governance